FlightControl-Master/slate/source/includes/Core.Message.md

 MessageClient1 = MESSAGE:New( "Congratulations, you've just hit a target",  25, "Score" )
 MessageClient2 = MESSAGE:New( "Congratulations, you've just killed a target", 25, "Score")
 ```
+Creates a new MESSAGE object.
+Note that these MESSAGE objects are not yet displayed on the display panel.
+You must use the functions [ToClient](#toclient-module-) or [ToCoalition](#tocoalition-module-) or [ToAll](#toall-module-) to send these Messages to the respective recipients.

 <h4> Parameters </h4>
 * self self